Traveling Around: Dubrovnik

 Dalmatia Coast is an epic paradise surrounded by crystal clear water and wild vegetation.
 Many little towns are located along the coast, all great for day trips during a summer vacation.

 The main attraction in this area are the beautiful beaches, of course, but Dalmatia is also famous for hosting a valuable historic heritage and yes, also for being one of the main locations for Game of Throne’s King’s Landing.
 If you haven’t visited yet… well, you know nothing!

 Free to download, ready to print!

-6.Barba: tired of Mediterranean food?
-Have a quick bite at Barba, cool budget place run by its owner.
+There is no such thing as too much Mediterranean food, but if you want to give it a rest have a quick bite at Barba, cool budget place run by its owner.
 They serve fried seafood and delicious octopus, sardine and prawns burgers.
 They also brew their own Barba beer.
 Ig: barba.dubrovnik.

 Ready to really get to know Dubrovnik and the Dalmatia Coast?